-If you don’t have a CRM connected to your email marketing platform, you’re missing out on user events, real-time behaviors, advanced segmentation, and many more opportunities for profitable engagements.
+If you don’t have a well-oiled CRM-email integration, you’re missing out on user events, real-time behaviors, advanced segmentation, and many more opportunities for profitable engagements.
 Learn how it makes a difference, and how to make this crucial integration work for you

 I remember the first time I set up a fully functional CRM email marketing integration.
 It felt like everything was possible.